[Update: Thursday, Feb. 6, 2020: 4:05 p.m.] The tornado watch for Durham County has been canceled.

 [Update: Thursday, Feb.
 6, 2020: 12:55 p.m.]: The National Weather Service has issued a tornado warning in Durham County, but the warning area does not currently threaten Duke’s main campus.
 Officials are monitoring the storm closely and will send an update if conditions change.

-The National Weather Service has issued a tornado watch for the Triangle, including Durham, Wake and Orange counties until 11 p.m.
+Original Post: The National Weather Service has issued a tornado watch for Durham County, including Duke's main campus, and other Triangle areas until 7 p.m.
 Thursday.

 As a reminder, a tornado watch means conditions are favorable for the development of tornadoes in and close to the watch area.
 In the event of a tornado warning, which indicates a tornado has been sighted or indicated on radar, Duke officials will send a text and email notification to students, faculty and staff.
 If the warning area includes Duke's main campus, the sirens will also be activated along with text and email notifications to direct individuals to seek shelter immediately.